Helpline Advice: Epilepsy

 We recommend feeding epileptic dogs our OSCAR Adult Complete Sensitive diet in several small meals each day, which will support adequate blood glucose and maintain normal blood calcium levels.This grain free diet also contains Glucosamine for joint care and is ideal for all adult dogs.

-For epileptic cats we recommend our OSCAR Adult Turkey Lite diet. is recommended for cats.
+For epileptic cats we recommend our OSCAR Adult Cat Care Rich in Turkey diet. is recommended for cats.
 You should make sure that your cat's food is available to them throughout the day so that they can feed themselves ad lib.